smacinnes/qoi-starter-project/README.md

 This project is intended to be used as a starting point for writing a decoder for the QOI image format.

-> ⚠️ While you should be able to build this project on all major platforms (Windows, MacOS, and common Linux distributions), it is recommended to do so in a UNIX-y environment.
-> In a subsequent lab, we're going to be building on the project, adding some tools that work best in Linux or MacOS.
->
-> If you are using a Windows device, I've found WSL2 works pretty well.
-> I have tested this project on an Ubuntu WSL2 instance from Windows 11.
-> Even the GUI image viewer works!

 ## Getting Started

 ### Pre-Setup